Care needs assessment: What are you entitled to?

 Paying for care

-When it comes to elderly care, the majority of elderly people would prefer to remain in their own homes, supported by carers if necessary.
+When it comes to elderly care, the majority of elderly people would prefer to remain in their own homes, supported by private live-in carers if necessary.
 Care at home is becoming increasingly popular, with care options ranging from providing simple companion care through to the more complex demands of dementia care.

 With the help of financial aid from your loved one’s local authority, it’s possible to fund live-in care, even from a non-council care provider, such as Elder, for example.
 Where your loved one fails to qualify for local authority funding following a care assessment, you can still arrange for live-in care, although this will need to be completely funded by you, or your loved one.